adexot/git-issues-page/README.md

 # foodapp
-A simple page for a foodapp
+A page for a github-pocket project